Questions Partner/Spouse Ask

 Chapter 12 – When Treatment Ends and Care Continues

 🌿 Q: My partner started ADT and his mood, focus, or reactions have changed dramatically.
-He’s has been diagnosed with ADHD and possibly on the Spectrum (neurodivergent) — could the treatment be making that worse?
+He has been diagnosed with ADHD and may be on the autism spectrum.
+Could the treatment be making that worse?

-ADT (androgen deprivation therapy) can cause major hormonal shifts that affect mood, sleep, attention, and emotional regulation.
-For people who already live with neurodivergent traits — ADHD, autism spectrum traits, sensory sensitivities, or anxiety — these changes can feel amplified.
+ADT, also called androgen deprivation therapy, can cause significant hormonal changes that affect mood, sleep, attention, and emotional regulation.
+For someone who already lives with neurodivergent traits such as ADHD, autism spectrum traits, sensory sensitivities, or anxiety, these shifts can feel more intense.

-Your partner may become more easily overwhelmed by noise, touch, or emotion; conversations that used to be simple may now spark frustration or withdrawal.
-This isn’t personal, and it isn’t your fault — it’s a combination of biology, fatigue, and the brain working overtime to adapt.
+Your partner may become more easily overwhelmed by noise, touch, or emotion.
+Conversations that once felt simple may now lead to frustration or withdrawal.

-1️⃣ Name what’s happening without blame.
-Try: “I’ve noticed the medication seems to make things harder for you — how can we make this easier today?”
+You might say, “I’ve noticed the treatment seems to make things harder for you.
+How can we make today a little easier?”

-4️⃣ Invite professional support.
-A counselor familiar with ADHD or autism and medical side effects can help both of you develop steadier communication tools.
+A counselor familiar with neurodivergence and treatment side effects can help both of you build steadier ways to communicate and cope.

 🌻 Tool & Resource Reminder